hassan-alnasser/Coronavirus-Factors/README.md

 ## File Descriptions <a name="files"></a>

-There are 3 notebooks available here to showcase work related to the above questions.
-Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
-Markdown cells were used to assist in walking through the thought process for individual steps.
+In this repository, there is Covid.ipynb file available to showcase work related to the above questions.
+I could not put the dataset file in the git repository as it's size is large.
+But, I provided the dataset link at the bottom of the page here to download.
+The dataset xlsx file needs to be in the same folder where the .ipynb files are there.

-There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.

 ## Results<a name="results"></a>